frederic-perez/AmE-dictionary/data/dictionary.md

 __aha__
 __Aha! moment__
 __ahem__
-__ahistorical__ _adj_ Unconcerned with or unrelated to history or to historical development or to tradition.
+__ahistorical__ _adj_ :two: /ˌeɪhɪsˈtɒrɪkəl/ (ahistoric) Unconcerned with or unrelated to history or to historical development or to tradition.
 __ahold__
 __aichmophobia__ _n_ The fear of pointed objects, esp needles, pins, etc.
 __aide__ _n_ :two::hammer: (aides)